robbert-vdh/yabridge/tools/yabridgectl/README.md

 yabridgectl list
 # Show the current settings and the installation status for all of your plugins
 yabridgectl status
+# Show the options for managing yabridge's indexing blacklist.
+It's highly
+# unlikely that you'll ever need to use this.
+yabridgectl blacklist
 ```

 ### Installing and updating